-Every other year, children in Class 2 and Class 3 take part in a residential visit.
+Every other year, we intend for children in Class 2 and Class 3 take part in a residential visit.
 The main educational focus for the visit is a personal and physical one and the children have the chance to undertake challenging and rewarding experiences.
 It also provides a unique opportunity for the social development of the children as they stay away from home with a range of friends and school staff.

-PSHE
+PSHE / RHE

 The personal, social and health development and the development of a sense of citizenship in each child are crucial in preparing our pupils to become responsible members of society.
 We teach PSHE in a variety of ways.
 On occasions we introduce PSHE and citizenship topics through teaching in other subjects.
 Also, as there is a large overlap between the syllabus for religious education and the aims of PSHE and Citizenship, we deliver a considerable amount of the PSHE curriculum through our religious education and forest schools lessons.
+We also take great care to support mental health and well-being and we are an accredited Thrive School.
+Sex education is taught following the NCC Syllabus.
+We also supplement this with the Lucinda and Godfrey resource pack.